samirbanjanovic/Wayless/README.md

     var mapper = new WaylessMap<DestinationObject, SourceObject>()
                     .FieldSkip(d => d.CorrelationId);

-Mapping rules can be set up fluently.
-You can chain, FieldMap, FieldSet, and FieldSkip.
+Mapping rules can be set fluently without reasonable limitation.

         var mapper = new WaylessMap<DestinationObject, SourceObject>()
                     .FieldMap(d => d.AssignmentDate, s => s.TimeStamp)
                     .FieldSet(d => d.CorrelationId, Guid.NewGuid())
                     .FieldSkip(d => d.Name);

-Think of FieldSet, FieldMap, FieldSkip as rule creations.
-None of these rules are applied until Map() called.

-    // evalute rules and create instance of new object var destination = mapper.Map(TestSource);
+Once rules are set they are stored for the life cycle of the object.
+This allows you to use one mapper and modify it's rules to create multiple objects of the same type using a different set of rules.

 You can review mappings by calling the ShowMapping() method.
 This returns an IEnumerable<string> and shows relationships in form of SourceTypeName.Property => DestinationTypeName.Property.